Doktorierer/WordAsLatexEditor/README.md

 * Equation numbering is basic (align is not yet recognized with multiple numbers)
 * The snippets when converted to inline-shapes do not wrap properly on a line on their own
 * Only ASCII character files work surely.
 The conversion is not fully UTF compatible.
-* Make sure to convert to gray before prevewing, such that the blue highlighting is not shifted
+* Make sure to isuse convert to gray before prevewing (that this, do not hide LaTeX markup), such that the blue highlighting is not shifted
-* A MsbBox still says that you can browse to `ghostscript` already installed by the common LaTeX distributions `TeXLive` or `MikTeX`, but this (truncated) versions seem not to work
+* A MsbBox may still say that you can browse to `ghostscript` already installed by the common LaTeX distributions `TeXLive` or `MikTeX`, but this (truncated) versions seem not to work

+## Good to know
+* To edit a Word-template `.dotm`, do not double-click in Windows Explorer (this opens a derived new document), but use the Open-dialog from Word